cjd04/cjd04.github.io/_pages/about.md

 Research
 ======
-I am currently working on my PhD candidacy exam, lovingly known as "the supertest".
+I am currently working on my PhD candidacy exam, a.k.a. "the supertest".
-Once my supertest is finished, I may publish it here.
 My current research includes developing methods in left-censored data in crossover studies and joint modelling of survival and longitudinal data, working under the direction of MinJae Lee and Sy Han Chiou.
+Once my supertest is finished, I'll pay more attention to updating this website.
+Placeholder things will remain until I've had enough practice and decide to get rid of them.

 Getting started
 ======